th2-net/th2-data-services/documentation/api/data.md

 from_any_file(filename, mode='r') → Data[str]
 ```

-Creates Data object from any file with provided name.
+Creates a Data object from any file with the provided name.

 It will just iterate file and return data line be line.